Our commitment to your privacy

 ACIC has contractual arrangements with its Accredited Organisations to collect personal information on its behalf to support processes assessing the suitability of people applying for employment, Australian citizenship, appointment to positions of trust,

 volunteer service or for various licensing or registration schemes.
 Accredited Organisations and their customers (such as employers) use the personal information collected on this website and the resulting Nationally Coordinated Criminal History Check as part of their assessment process to determine your application.
 Some Accredited Organisations have a legislative basis for the collection, use and disclosure of your personal information.
 ACIC recommends that you seek further information about any relevant/applicable legislative framework from the Accredited Organisation.
 In some circumstances, Accredited Organisations may have arrangements with overseas entities for administrative or other purposes.
 ACIC recommends that you seek further information from the Accredited Organisation in circumstances where your information is likely to be disclosed to overseas recipients.
 Unless statutory obligations require otherwise, the information provided on this website will not be used without your prior consent for any purpose other than in relation to the assessment of your suitability; or to maintain the records of ACIC and police agencies; or for law enforcement purposes.

 For more information regarding the NCCHC process or the handling of personal and police information, you can contact the ACIC’s National Police Checking Service on:

 Nationally Coordinated Criminal History Check (NCCHC), police agencies

-Do we disclose criminal history information to other organisations?
+Do we disclose criminal history to other organisations?

 As part of our services, any person or organisation to whom you have provided a copy of your Nationally Coordinated Criminal History Check Results will be able to verify its authenticity on our website using a secret, unique code and link printed on each Nationally Coordinated Criminal History Check certificate issued by us.